specter327/termux-api-stc/README.md

                 official termux-* CLI
 ```

-This prevents a false tradeoff between:
+This avoids a false tradeoff between:

-* exposing the complete official surface; and
+* exposing the complete official command surface; and
-* pretending every command already has a fully inspected rich contract.
+* pretending every command already has a rich, fully inspected wrapper.

 ---

-# Explicit execution semantics
+# Execution model

 At the core: